Home

 The

-absolute essentials for even a short walk include a basic First Aid
+absolute essentials for even a short walk include a basic First

-kit, good boots, enough water and a hat. depending upon the
+kit, good boots, enough water and a hat.
+After that clothing and

-of year.
-After that clothing and gear varies with the type of walk
+gear varies with the type of walk

 you're undertaking.
 We'll talk about all of that.